apiwitp2070/cider/README.md

    bunx --bun shadcn@latest add https://cider-alert.vercel.app/r/groupped.json
    ```
     This will store all files under `/cider` directory

+- Or just copy the files manually from from either `registry` or inside `src` manually.

 ### Usage

 1. Add `ConfirmDialog` component at the app root (e.g. Next.js `src/app/layout.tsx`):